 The communication card will break down the behaviour of a child into the stages of crisis.
 Staff will be supported through scripted responses centred around kindness to intervene early and ensure that children can regulate their emotions.
 The Zones of Regulation will be used to visually support children alongside staff's language.
 The communication card will provide additional teaching strategies where relevant.
 Furthermore, the children will have bespoke rewards and sanctions aimed at supporting their behaviour.
-The communication card will be reviewed every two weeks through a parent meeting with a member of SLT and the RB2L team.
+The communication card will be reviewed every two weeks by the RB2L team.